 5. TAKE PHOTOS

-Most phones have cameras on them today, so use them.
-Pictures of conditions or circumstances at the scene of the crash can be invaluable, particularly when proving fault.
-Be sure to photograph the scene of the crash, damages sustained to your vehicle and to all other vehicles involved.
-Photographs really are worth a thousand words and can help protect you in case of any dispute.
+Today’s phones all have cameras, so take advantage of them.
+Photographs documenting the conditions or events at the time of the crash can be quite useful in proving fault.
+Take pictures of the accident scene, as well as the damage to your vehicle and the other vehicles involved.
+Photographs are truly worth a thousand words, and they can help you protect yourself in the event of a legal conflict.

 However, it is important to remember that, depending on your circumstances, additional steps may also be necessary following car crash ― which brings us to another very important tip.Since every car accident is different, you should always contact a knowledgeable personal injury attorney as soon as possible.
 After all, the insurance company will not wait to begin its case against you ― so you shouldn’t wait either.